 Were the princes murdered?
 Red Baron once saw a movie where the two brothers drowned in a barrel of red wine.

-So far, the Church of England, with the support of Queen Elizabeth II, refused to grant permission to test the bones found in the Tower of London.
-Other reports refer to remains thought to be those of Princes Edward and Richard that are currently buried in Westminster Abbey.
-There are rumors that King Charles may authorize a forensic investigation being on the record as stating that he would be interested in solving the mystery.
+So far, the Church of England, with the support of Queen Elizabeth II, has refused to grant permission to test the bones found in the Tower of London.
+Other reports refer to remains believed to be those of Princes Edward and Richard, currently buried in Westminster Abbey.
+There are rumors that King Charles may authorize a forensic investigation, having stated on the record that he would be interested in solving the mystery.

 No comments: